 I have been teaching private equity for ten years to MBA/EMBA students, and developed a variety of executive education courses, including customized programs for leading consulting companies and asset managers.

-I have also received some awards, none of which I deserve but these things go into biographies to show that the author is a serious dude.
+I have also received some awards, none of which I deserve.
 Besides some teaching awards at the University of Oxford and University of Amsterdam, I have been honored to be named as one of “The 40 Most Outstanding Business School Profs Under 40 In The World” by the business education website Poets & Quants in 2014.
 In 2016, realdeals magazine listed me as one of the 20 most influential individuals in private equity in Europe – the only academic listed.

 Finally, I stayed at school for a long time, ending up penniless but full of degrees (and of myself): Bachelor in Economic Engineering from Toulouse School of Economics; a couple of Master degrees (Economics, Mathematical Finance) from the University of Southern California; and a PhD in Finance from INSEAD.